How to Differentiate Mathematics Instruction when using Daily Maths Slides

 How to differentiate daily maths slides

 One of the greatest work/life-balance hacks that I have added to my teaching is daily maths revision slides.
+They enable me to easily differentiate maths whilst saving planning time!

 These slides have meant that no matter what, my students have had curriculum-relevant work to complete helping them to achieve their learning goals.